openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 8\.
 Optionally, set Workflow Manager's `OIDC_USER_NAME_ATTR` to `preferred_username` to display the
     user name instead of the ID.

 9\.
-Create Users
+Create Users:

 - After creating a user, set a password in the "Credentials" tab.
 - Use the "Role mapping" tab to add the user to one of roles created in step 6.

 10\.
-Start Workflow Manager.
-When you initially navigate to Workflow Manager, you will be
+Add Component Registration REST client:

+- Use the "Clients" menu to create a new client.
+- Capability config:
+    - The client needs to have "Client authentication" and "Service accounts roles" enabled.
-     redirected to the Keycloak log in page.
-You can log in using the users created in step 9.
+    - Use the "Service account roles" tab to add the client to one of the roles created in step 5.
+- Set the component services' `WFM_USER` environment variable to the client ID you entered.
+- Set component services' `WFM_PASSWORD` environment variable to the "Client secret" in the "Credentials" tab.

 11\.
-Add REST clients:
+Add external REST clients:

 - Use the "Clients" menu to create a new client.
 - Capability config:
     - The client needs to have "Client authentication" and "Service accounts roles" enabled.
     - Use the "Service account roles" tab to add the client to one of the roles created in step 5.

+12\.
+Start Workflow Manager.
+When you initially navigate to Workflow Manager, you will be
+     redirected to the Keycloak log in page.
+You can log in using the users created in step 9.

 ### Test REST authentication